-Two valves with a thumb screw for manual operation of the belts are placed under the implement.
+A small wing screw is attached to the top of the gearboxes for manual floor belt operation.
 When there is oil flow from the tractor, each belt can be started by screwing in the thumb screw.

 NB: screw out the screws as far as possible for normal operation.